 - Repeat twice per day while your cat has the cold.

-Notes: Cats are known to be finicky about their food and if they do not eat their food when you mix in the Apple Cider Vinegar, simple place it in a syringe and give it to your cat orally.
+Notes: Cats are known to be finicky about their food.
+It’s quite possible that they won’t eat the food when you mix in the apple cider vinegar.
+Simply place it in a syringe and give it to your cat orally.

 Lysine is a common amino acid that is essential for both humans and cats.
-The Lysine will help to be a building block for proteins which will help to inhibit the virus from replicating and getting worse or even spreading to other cats.
+The Lysine will be the building block for the proteins which will inhibit the virus from replicating, getting worse or even spreading to other cats.

 - One bottle of gel capsule Lysine

-Notes: Lysine is available in tablet form, however it is easier to administer the Lysine in gel cap form.
+Notes: Lysine is available in tablet form, however, it is easier to administer it in gel cap form.

 6. Keep Your Cat Warm

-Keeping your cat nice and warm will help them to fight off the cold.
-Not only will a warm and cozy space help your cat to rest and relax while they recuperate, the added warmth will help soothe them.
+Keeping your cat nice and warm is necessary to fight off the cold.
+Not only will a warm and cozy space help your cat rest and relax while she recuperates, but the added warmth will also soothe Fluffy.

-- Wrap the heating pad in the blanket and turn on to low heat.
+- Wrap the heating pad in the blanket and turn it on to low heat.

 - Allow your cat to snuggle up next to the heating pad for as long as they want.